 Only recently did Angus realise how many others felt a RBE &/or UBI was inevitable and this community sharing initiative has fired his enthusiasm and hope for the future; a more sustainable future for his kids, grand-kids and beyond.

-Zade has also had a short career in Politics, where he worked as the Local Brisbane Coordinator for the Animal Justice Party in Queensland, and ran for the Federal Senate in the 2016 Election.
-Zade has worked in social media and marketing and coordinator roles for many different NGO’s advocating for Human Rights, Equality, Social Justice, Animal Welfare and Environmental Conservation, however this work has led him to now pursue trying to inform and share the message about a revolutionary new economic system, as he realised many of these issues have all stemmed from a broken, morally bankrupt and unnatural system of economics that is currently governing politics and societies around the world.
+Zade has also had a short career in Politics, where he worked as the Local Brisbane Coordinator for the Animal Justice Party Queensland, and ran for the Federal Senate in the 2016 Election.
+Zade has worked in social media marketing and coordinator roles for many different NGO’s.
+Advocating for Human Rights, Equality, Social Justice, Animal Welfare and Environmental Conservation, however this work has led him to now pursue trying to inform and share the message about a revolutionary new economic system, as he realised many of these issues have all stemmed from a broken, morally bankrupt and unnatural system of economics that is currently governing politics and societies around the world.

 Carlos was born and raised in Lima, Peru, and moved to Australia in 2013 to start a bachelor of civil and environmental engineering in QUT.
 This degree gave him a clearer understanding of the environmental impacts our current production methods of consumption and disposal generate, and the urgency with which we should be working to mitigate them.